tobsan/tobsan.se/about.md

 # What I do

-I work as a software engineer, mostly with embedded programming, doing [Yocto](http://yoctoproject.org) stuff most of the time during the days.
-I have a master's degree in computer science from the [University of Gothenburg](http://gu.se).
+I work as a software engineer, mostly with embedded programming, doing [Yocto](https://yoctoproject.org) stuff most of the time during the days.
+I have a master's degree in computer science from the [University of Gothenburg](https://gu.se).
 During my studies I also worked full-time with various students' union assignments.

-# Random skills
+# Random "skills"

 * I tend to remember LOTS of quotes from movies, songs, sketches etc that I see.
 * I used to be able to recite pi to 45 decimal places.
 Now probably something like 25